-Pastoral visitors will be supported in their role with the provision of basic safeguarding training upon appointment.
+Pastoral visitors will be supported in their role with the provision of the Foundation module (2020 edition) safeguarding training upon appointment.
 If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.